bronze Pipe fittings

 Brushed FinishRubs the surface in one direction to create continuous fine lines; decorative and wear-resistant, used for bronze appliances.

-Pros and Cons of Bronze CNC Machining
+Pros and Cons of Bronze Materials

 Pros